Lesego0707/Home-Network-Topology-Lab/README.md

 ## Project Overview

-I created this home network topology lab to strengthen my networking fundamentals and improve my understanding of how network traffic flows from a Security Operations Centre (SOC) analyst's perspective.
-This project also gave me hands-on experience with basic network design and traffic analysis using Wireshark.
+I created this home network topology lab to strengthen my networking fundamentals and improve my understanding of how network traffic flows from a cybersecurity analyst's perspective.
+This project also provided hands-on experience with basic network design and traffic analysis using Wireshark, helping me develop practical skills in network analysis and defensive security..

-## Objectives
+## Objectives.

 - Build a basic home network topology.
 - Understand the role of the ISP modem, firewall, and wireless router.
 - Capture and analyze network traffic using Wireshark.
-- Understand how traffic flows from a client device to a web server.
+- Understand how network traffic flows from a client device to a web server.
-- Demonstrate foundational networking knowledge relevant to SOC analysis.
+- Develop practical networking skills that support cybersecurity analysis and network security.

 ## Network Topology